The 12 Best Dogs for Apartment Dwellers

 Coming in at about 20 percent the size of their racing cousins, the Italian greyhound brings most of the things that people love about the greyhound breed—in a smaller, lighter, and even quieter package.
 While they don't tend to be quite as lethargic as the racing greyhound, at around 10 pounds, the Italian greyhound makes the "best apartment dogs" list because they're light enough and quiet enough to not be a nuisance.

-A no-brainer when it comes to size, the Chihuahua is definitely the best apartment dog for fitting into even the smallest downtown studio!
-Thanks to their small size, they also have virtually no exercise needs that can't be met right there on your couch.
-They can be yippy if not trained against alert barking, but it’s hard to beat these little dogs for small apartment living.
+A no-brainer when it comes to size, the Chihuahua is definitely the best apartment dog for fitting into even the smallest downtown studio.
+Thanks to their small size, their exercise needs are lower.
+They can be yippy if not trained against alert barking, so don't forget the training before bringing one into your apartment.

 Coton de Tulear